Shuhua-Group/SVanalysis_STARProtocols/README.md

 ## How to install docker image from docker file

-1. go to the directory including dockerfile
+1. go to the directory including the dockerfile
 2. build image: docker build -t svanalysis_starprotocols:1.0.0 ./ --no-cache
 3. make a new container from above image: docker run -it --name test -p 6770:22 svanalysis_starprotocols:1.0.0 /bin/bash
 4. login through ssh: ssh root@0.0.0.0 -p 6770